ashutoshbhadoria/articles/ObjectsAndPrototypes/ObjectsAndPrototypes.md

   Beer {name: "Miller", style: "American Pilsner"}
 ```

-ES6 classes offer a relatively cleaner and very similar syntax to create objects which may seem familiar to class declarations in statically types languages.
+ES6 classes offer a relatively cleaner and very similar syntax to create objects which may seem familiar to class declarations in statically typed languages.

 ### Using Object.create()

 So far we've seen three ways to create JavaScript objects - the object literal, contructor functions and ES6 classes.
-But there is another way to create objeects and is actually how objects are created under thee hood even when we use the syntactic sugar available in the three ways we saw earlier.
+But there is another way to create objects and is actually how objects are created under the hood even when we use the syntactic sugar available in the three ways we saw earlier.

 ```js
 var guinness = Object.create(Object.prototype, {